Programming-0101/TheBook/manuscript/log-summary.md

 Summarize and distinguish the rules for automatic type conversion involving arithmetic operators and the assignment operator : Automatic type conversion takes place for the data types that are built in to the programming language.
 : The basic rule of automatic type conversion involving arithmetic operators is that if two operands of a binary operator are of different data types, then the value of the one that is "smaller" is "upsized" to the data type of the "larger" operand.
 : For the assignment operators, automatic type conversion is limited to only allowing the right-hand value to be converted to the data type of the variable on the left-hand side.
-Type conversion cannot convert a value from the right hand side if that value’s data type is larger than the data type of the left hand side; if the right hand side is a larger data type than the left hand side, then a compiler error is generated that states the value cannot "fit" into the variable on the left.
+Type conversion cannot convert a value from the right hand side if that value's data type is larger than the data type of the left hand side; if the right hand side is a larger data type than the left hand side, then a compiler error is generated that states the value cannot "fit" into the variable on the left.

 Determine the final data type for expressions involving mixed data types and type conversion : Demonstrate your ability to meet this learning outcome guide by completing the related assignments.